Impurity Self-Trapping in Lattice Bose systems

-\textit{(ii) Real-space collapse and defect formation.} Figures~\ref{fig:compressibility_collapse}(a,b) reveal how the real-space bath responses evolve under the same protocol.
-In the superfluid phase, $\Delta N(R)$ and $C_{\mathrm{ib}}(R)$ exhibit an extended depletion cloud characteristic of a coherent polaron.
-As the bath becomes less compressible, both the depth $\Delta N_{\mathrm{min}}(R)$ and spatial extent of the depletion $R(\Delta N_{\mathrm{min}})$ shrink continuously, as quantified in Figs.~\ref{fig:compressibility_collapse}(c,d).
-This collapse coincides with a sharp incresase of the winding number (Fig.~\ref{fig:compressibility_collapse}(e)), while the bath superfluid density vanishes (Fig.~\ref{fig:compressibility_collapse}(f)), demonstrating that the breakdown is driven by the loss of compressibility.
-Inside the MI regime, the impurity first behaves as a nearly-free particle and then locks into a localized vacancy defect, characterized by quantized depletion $\Delta N(R)\to-1$.
-This represents the \emph{compressibility-controlled localization} mechanism across the SF-MI transition, distinct from the continuous interaction-driven self-trapping in the superfluid.
+\textit{(ii) Real-space collapse and defect binding.} Figures~\ref{fig:compressibility_collapse}(a,b) show how the real-space bath response evolves under the same protocol.
+In the SF, $\Delta N(R)$ and $C_{\mathrm{ib}}(R)$ display an extended deformation cloud characteristic of a coherent polaron.
+As $U_{\mathrm{b}}/t$ increases and the bath becomes less compressible, both the depth $\Delta N_{\min}$ and the extent $R_{\min}$ shrink continuously [Figs.~\ref{fig:compressibility_collapse}(c,d)], reflecting the collapse of long-wavelength density response.
+Concomitantly, the impurity winding $\langle W_{\mathrm{imp}}^2\rangle$ increases across the transition [Fig.~\ref{fig:compressibility_collapse}(e)], while the bath superfluid density vanishes [Fig.~\ref{fig:compressibility_collapse}(f)].
+In the MI, the impurity is therefore only weakly dressed at intermediate $|U_{\mathrm{ib}}|/t$.
+Upon further increasing $|U_{\mathrm{ib}}|/t$ within the incompressible regime, it binds and pins a vacancy-type defect for repulsive $U_{\mathrm{ib}}/t$, signaled by a quantized depletion plateau in the integrated density response $\Delta N(R)$ approaching $-1$ (within our resolution).

+This realizes the \emph{compressibility-controlled} route: polaronic dressing collapses as the bath becomes incompressible, and MI self-trapping proceeds via quantized defect binding.

-\textbf{MI extension and outlook--} In an \emph{incompressible MI} bath, extended density redistribution is forbidden and neither mobile polarons nor bound clusters survive.
-Increasing $|U_{\mathrm{ib}}|/t$ then produces only short-range distortions, and quasiparticle signatures ($m^*/m_0$, $Z_0$, $\langle W_{\mathrm{imp}}^{2}\rangle$) revert toward their bare values.
-Deep in the Mott regime, strong coupling nucleates \emph{quantized} particle or vacancy defects, signaled by a $\pm 1$ change of the bath occupation; a systematic analysis of this insulating branch is reported in Ref.~\cite{chaoPRB}.
+\textbf{MI extension and outlook--} In an \emph{incompressible MI} bath, the gapped spectrum and vanishing compressibility strongly suppress long-wavelength density rearrangements, undermining mobile polarons and disfavoring extended bound states.
+In the MI regime, at small to intermediate $|U_{\mathrm{ib}}|/t$ the impurity induces only short-range distortions, and quasiparticle diagnostics ($m^*/m_0$, $Z_0$, and $\langle W_{\mathrm{imp}}^{2}\rangle$) revert toward their bare-defect limits.
+At sufficiently strong impurity--bath coupling, the impurity nucleates \emph{quantized} vacancy- or particle-type defects, manifested by discrete changes $\Delta N_{\mathrm b}=\pm1$ in the total bath occupation.
+The onset of this quantized-defect formation depends on the bath chemical potential $\mu_{\mathrm b}$ (i.e., the position within the Mott lobe), which shifts the corresponding threshold lines without altering the underlying mechanism.
+A systematic analysis of this insulating branch is reported in Ref.~\cite{chaoPRB}.